 I. Hydrology and Water Quality - The City has an existing master plan for storm drainage system and implementation of storm drainage design standards within individual development sites.
 Compliance with established City of Pomona Stormwater Pollution Prevention Program (SWPPP) requirements; National Pollution Discharge Elimination System (NPDES) permitting requirements; and mandated Standard Urban Stormwater Management System (SUSMP) requirements would minimize the potential for the Project to contribute additional polluted runoff during Project construction, or over the operational life of the Project.
-The Project SWPPP; design, construction, and operation of the Project stormwater management system; and development and implementation of the Project SUSMP would be realized consistent with applicable City and LARWQCB requirements.
+The Project SWPPP; design, construction, and operation of the Project SUSMP would be realized consistent with applicable City and LARWQCB requirements.
 The Project would implement Low Impact Development (LID) stormwater management practices, features, and programs acting to reduce the stormwater runoff volumes and velocities.
 In this regard, final Project designs would incorporate permeable materials to the extent feasible.
 Use of permeable materials acts to reduce total runoff from the site and facilitates runoff percolation to groundwater.

 These combined plans, inclusive of the City's master plan for storm drainage system and the Project's on-site detention basin and related facilities is believed to be sufficient to handle stormwater runoff resulting from the Project, while preventing flooding conditions or impacts to surrounding properties.
 Continued compliance with existing and any subsequent revisions to the City's NPDES MS-4 Permit, and Project-level compliance with other State and Regional standards, will avoid significant water quality impacts.
+Resolution No. 1901 S. White Ave.
+(ENV 8028-2017) Page 7 of 28